 Our green and slightly frothy Pea & Mint Old Cuban arrives and we stare at it quizzically.
 Aaron explains that Takamaka white rum has been infused with garden peas, before being muddled with mint, sugar and lime, and topped up with champagne.
 The result is a refresh and slightly zingy cocktail that is the perfect palate cleanser to banish the worries of our hectic day and get us in the mood for tonight’s festivities.

 We pause in our sampling of the menu to chat with Bernard who tells us, with easy amiability and relaxed humour, about how Takamaka got its start and its reputation for embodying “the spirit of the Seychelles” (read our full interview here).
-After a bit of a natter, we mention that we would love to try the white rum neat – as whenever we go to a country with a strong rum heritage, we as the locals what they’re favourite expression is and they always say the white.
+After a bit of a natter, we mention that we would love to try the white rum neat – as whenever we go to a country with a strong rum heritage, we ask the locals what they’re favourite expression is and they always say the white.
 This request is greeted with massive enthusiasm by Bernard, who pours us a measure and proceeds to watch our faces closely for the verdict.
 The nose is syrupy and sweet, with peaches, sultanas and a hint of cinnamon.
 We take a sip and we’re pretty sure our faces do something demonstrating intense intrigue and excitement, as Bernard sits back, nodding with pride.
 For a tipple that doesn’t contain any aged rum, it is exceptionally creamy.
 Clean and soft, it robes the tongue before notes of lemongrass, ripe red grape and tailored spice are rolled out.
 The ending is long with hints of pepper coddled by an almost cake-like fullness.

 Our next cocktail, the Zom-bee, with lemon, bee pollen, pineapple, guava and Campari bitters, arrives in a Tiki cup, just as Bernard decides we should try a Takamaka Rum Sour.
-The Zom-bee is delicious and easy to drinking, but our attention is entirely captured by the off-the-menu rum sour: developed, rounded and a tad smoky, this is an utterly gorgeous take on a classic that could happily become our regular at Oblix.
+The Zom-bee is delicious and easy to drinking, but our attention is captured by the off-the-menu rum sour: developed, rounded and a tad smoky, this is an utterly gorgeous take on a classic that could happily become our regular at Oblix.

-We end the evening with Leather & Lipstick, which arrives beautifully presented in a champagne glass, topped with an artful sugar cone.
+We end the evening with Leather & Lipstick, which arrives in a champagne glass, topped with an artful sugar cone.
 The sparkling wine used gives it a light fizz, whilst the Takamaka Extra Noir Cuba Libre Reduction, coffee and walnut bitters, create heavy depths whose body, richness, and bitterness work wonders against the caramel cage.